Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?: Conclusion

 \section{Conclusion}

-Multimodal LLMs offer an effective, accessible, and relatively inexpensive pathway for transforming heterogeneous historical tables into analysis-ready panel data.
-The LLM-based pipeline architecture detailed here and validated using historical vehicle registration tables drastically reduces critical parsing errors compared to standard tools and allows researchers to leverage domain expertise via natural language, lowering technical barriers.
+For printed historical tables like the vehicle-registration records studied here, multimodal LLMs prove an effective and relatively inexpensive tool to translate heterogeneous scans into panel data.
+The LLM-based pipeline architecture we develop and evaluate drastically reduces critical parsing errors compared to standard tools.
+This approach allows researchers to leverage domain expertise via natural language, lowering technical barriers.
 The resulting county-level vehicle adoption dataset reveals granular dynamics obscured by state-level data, demonstrating the approach's potential.
-By dramatically reducing data acquisition costs, such LLM-based methods can fundamentally shift the optimization calculus for economists, enabling research driven more by potential insight than by data accessibility constraints.
+By dramatically reducing data acquisition costs, such LLM-based methods can fundamentally shift the optimization calculus for data-hungry researchers, enabling research driven more by potential insight than by data accessibility constraints.

-As these tools lower the cost of digitizing diverse historical sources, rigorous validation becomes paramount to ensure data reliability.
+As these tools lower the cost of digitizing diverse historical sources, rigorous validation and evaluation become paramount to ensure data reliability.
 We advocate for accompanying AI-generated datasets with transparent evaluation, using methods like the gold standard approach, to maintain the integrity of research findings.
-By making our code available, we hope to encourage broader adoption and adaptation of these powerful techniques for unlocking historical information.
+The broader lesson is not that LLM-generated data be accepted without scrutiny, but that using LLMs to generate historical data can and should utilize researchers' extensive domain expertise, validation against gold-standard data, and (when possible) downstream empirical validation to ensure reliable data.

 \processdelayedfloats

 \makeatletter \efloat@restorefloats \makeatother

 \pagenumbering{gobble} \pagenumbering{arabic} {A-\arabic{page}}